cyyynthia/atcute/packages/oauth/browser-client/README.md

 #### DNS handle resolution

-as websites can't do DNS resolution on their own, we'd have to rely on DNS-over-HTTPS (DoH) services. specifically, we want a DoH service that supports `application/dns-json` format. it should be noted that this _can_ have privacy implications of its own, please read through the privacy policy of whichever DoH service you end up using and make the user aware of it as well.
+as websites can't do DNS resolution on their own, we'd have to rely on DNS-over-HTTPS (DoH) services. it should be noted that this _can_ have privacy implications of its own, please read through the privacy policy of whichever DoH service you end up using and make the user aware of it as well.

 for this example, we'll be using Cloudflare's DoH resolver for Firefox ([privacy policy][cf-resolver-firefox-privacy]) as it has support for `application/dns-json` format which